nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/WEEK2/README.md

 ---

 ## Learning Outcome
-This task helped me understand how to create a simple GNS3 project, assign a static IP address to a Linux host, and verify the network configuration using terminal commands.
+Overall from this weekly project helped me understand how to create a simple GNS3 project, and also assign a static IP address to a Linux host, and verify the network configuration using terminal commands.

 ---

-## Author
-**Nischal Ramdam**